 You've scanned the #NoDAPL updates on Twitter.
 You may have even checked into Standing Rock on Facebook in hopes of confusing law enforcement.

-The pipeline is a $3.7 billion pipe that would run 1,172 miles from North Dakota to Illinois, transporting approximately 470,000 barrels of oil per day.
+If you're now ready to take the "armchair" out of your activism, you won't need to drive all the way to North Dakota to inveigh against the Dakota Access Pipeline project.
+This weekend, the protest is coming to you.The pipeline is a $3.7 billion pipe that would run 1,172 miles from North Dakota to Illinois, transporting approximately 470,000 barrels of oil per day.
 The route crosses the Missouri River in North Dakota, as well as Lake Oahe, the reservation’s main source of drinking water.
 That's led to concerns locally that Missouri water quality could be affected.

 Local journalism is information.
 Information is power.
 And we believe everyone deserves access to accurate independent coverage of their community and state.
 Our readers helped us continue this coverage in 2020, and we are so grateful for the support.

 Help us keep this coverage going in 2021.
 Whether it's a one-time acknowledgement of this article or an ongoing membership pledge, your support goes to local-based reporting from our small but mighty team.

 Join the Riverfront Times Club for as little as $5 a month.